Pres. Trump calls Roseanne Barr, cheers ratings after show’s debut

-NEW YORK (AP) — President Donald Trump reached out to Roseanne Barr to congratulate her after her ABC sitcom reboot drew 18.4 million viewers.
+NEW YORK (AP) — President Donald Trump reached out to Roseanne Barr to congratulate her after the debut of her ABC sitcom reboot drew 18.4 million viewers.

 Speaking by telephone Thursday on ABC’s “Good Morning America,” Barr said the call was “pretty exciting.”
 She described the exchange as a “friendly conversation about working in television and ratings.”